 Diplomates, American Board of Endodontics

-- Expect soreness after the surgical procedures for next few days.
+- Expect soreness after the surgical procedures for the next few days.
 Take medications for pain as directed.

-- Place ice pack on the face over the surgical wound area for 5 minutes on and 5 minutes off throughout the rest of the day if possible.
+- Place an ice pack on the face over the surgical wound area for 5 minutes on and 5 minutes off throughout the rest of the day if possible.

 - Blood tinged saliva is expected for next few hours.
 This mild oozing of blood will stop by the end of the first day of surgery.

-- If antibiotic such as Amoxicillin is prescribed, it is to be taken until used up.
+- If an antibiotic such as Amoxicillin is prescribed, it is to be taken until used up.
 If any problems arise, the medication is to be discontinued and this office called.